rossvideo/Catena/docs/DevProcess.md

 Alternatively, you can make it a REST service by following the process below.
 1. Include the `catena_connections_REST` library in your `CMakeList.txt` file using `target_link_libraries()`.
 2. Initialize a `catena::REST::CatenaServiceImpl` object with your generated device.
-3. Run you service with CatenaServiceImpl::Run()
+3. Run your service with CatenaServiceImpl::Run()
 5. You should now be able to make various REST API calls to the server using Postman or openAPI.
 6. Coming soon ... use DashBoard beta to even get a GUI!